joeaudette/cloudscribe.Entropy/solutions/cloudscribe.CustomRegistration.Kvp/README.md

 # Custom Registration fields per tenant

-One of my client projects needs custom registration fields.
-The goal here is to make something reusable and configurable so that per tenant there can be custom registration fields.
-This will be a common requirement for many of my projects and I suspect it will be for many people.
+One of my clients had multiple upcoming projects that need custom registration fields.
+The goal here was to make something reusable and configurable so that per tenant there can be easily configured custom registration fields.

 ### The solution provides the following